Loading

 Can a spark plug last 200,000 miles?

-• Fuel Quality: Using high-quality fuel can reduce deposits on spark plugs, enhancing their lifespan.
+• Fuel Quality: Poor-quality fuel can lead to increased deposits on the spark plug electrodes, reducing their efficiency and lifespan.

 What is the life expectancy of a spark plug?